zemian/learn-mysql/readme.md

   CREATE USER IF NOT EXISTS 'zemiannative'@'localhost' IDENTIFIED WITH mysql_native_password BY 'test123';
   GRANT ALL PRIVILEGES ON testdb.* TO 'zemiannative'@'localhost';

+If you want the user to have acess to all DB, then run:

+    GRANT ALL ON *.* TO 'zemian'@'localhost';

 ## When to use `FLUSH PRIVILEGES` ?

 The `FLUSH PRIVILEGES` is NOT needed if you use `GRANT` command.